My Personal Core Values

 sowas in diese Richtung? pic.twitter.com/VSAN8lE2Gw— Henning Grote (@Rerun_van_Pelt) November 13, 2019

 Having fun is also reflected in the Kölsch Test (you can also call Gin & Tonic Test, or Drinks Test or however you like): Would I want to have a Kölsch with the person I’m talking to when doing it in my free time and paying myself.
 It is very important for me to answer this question with a yes in a job interview for example.
-At nexum, we had our very informal Kegelclub (sorry, but this is so very German) 9 nexikaner that met very regularly.
+At nexum, this was reflected in our Kegelclub 9 nexikaner.

 So after I knew, that my path should be right, I continued to define my values.
 I tried to jot down what each of those five values means to me in concrete actions or smaller values.